SamuelOvuema/Dareyio-pbl/Project 12.md

 ![saveartifacts freestyle project](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/56dc83bf-2706-4f0d-98fe-1aa0209f6a66)

-5. This project will be triggered by completion of your existing ansible project.
+5. This project will be triggered by the completion of your existing ansible project.
 Configure it accordingly:

 ![General config](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/860b2843-cf8e-460f-b858-2781d88a67f3)

 ![sourcecode mgt](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/1019adad-f913-42f1-ba33-22f8819ced10)

-Note: You can configure number of builds to keep in order to save space on the server, for example, you might want to keep only last 2 or 5 build results.
+Note: You can configure a number of builds to keep in order to save space on the server, for example, you might want to keep only the last 2 or 5 build results.
 You can also make this change to your ansible job.

-6. The main idea of save_artifacts project is to save artifacts into /home/ubuntu/ansible-config-artifact directory.
-To achieve this, create a Build step and choose Copy artifacts from other project, specify ansible as a source project and /home/ubuntu/ansible-config-artifact as a target directory.
+6. The main idea of the save_artifacts project is to save artifacts into the /home/ubuntu/ansible-config-artifact directory.
+To achieve this, create a Build step and choose Copy artifacts from another project, specify ansible as a source project and /home/ubuntu/ansible-config-artifact as a target directory.

 ![build steps](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/7d26ef8f-f932-4439-bc35-d81507cdbf73)

-7. Test your set up by making some change in README.MD file inside your ansible-config-mgt repository (right inside master branch).
+7. Test your set-up by making some changes in README.MD file inside your ansible-config-mgt repository (right inside the master branch).

 ![git hub main readme changes](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/f220838c-608f-4978-b8a7-87aabd601e1b)